 We believe that the people who use our services, their carers and our staff should be treated with respect and dignity.
 This means we will not tolerate racism, homophobia, sexism or any other form of discrimination against staff, service users or carers.
 We are also committed to tackling these issues and we welcome any comments you may have to help us to improve.

 We welcome the spirit and direction of the NHS Constitution and will endeavour to ensure it is firmly embedded within our organisation, promoting equality and fostering good relations between people who share protected equality characteristics and those who don't.

 Your views count

 We are very keen to involve our patients, carers, staff and members of the public in the continuing development of our work and our equality objectives.
 We invite you to contact us by emailing email@example.com.

-- Interviews all applicants with a disability who meet the minimum criteria for the vacancy
+- Interview all applicants with a disability who meet the essential criteria for the job